CIF Parser¶

 TOTAL LEU:8.90% ALA:7.80% GLY:7.34% VAL:6.95% GLU:6.55% SER:6.29% LYS:6.18% ASP:5.55% THR:5.54% ILE:5.49% ARG:5.35% PRO:4.66% ASN:4.16% PHE:3.88% GLN:3.77% TYR:3.45% HIS:2.63% MET:2.14% CYS:1.38% TRP:1.35%

 On my laptop it takes about an hour, using a single core.
 Most of this hour is spent on tokenizing the CIF files and copying the content into a DOM structure, what could be largely avoided given that we use only sequences not atoms.
-But it is not worth to optimize one-off scripts.
+But it is not worth the effort to optimize one-off scripts.
 The same goes for using multiple processor cores.

 Custom PDB search¶